cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 ========

 **Datasets** store and retrieve data.
-Datasets are your means of reading from and writing data to the CDAP’s storage capabilities.
-Instead of requiring you to manipulate data with low-level APIs, Datasets provide higher-level abstractions and generic, reusable Java implementations of common data patterns.
+Datasets are your means of reading from and writing to the CDAP’s storage capabilities.
+Instead of forcing you to manipulate data with low-level APIs, Datasets provide higher-level abstractions and generic, reusable implementations of common data patterns.

 The core Dataset of the CDAP is a Table.
 Unlike relational database